sarah-litz/Simulation_Control/Control/Configurations/README.md

 4. Add name of new interactable to other configuration files to establish any relationships it has with other interactables! i.e. When needed, add the name of the interactable as a dependent to another interactable's "dependents" field.

+5. If this was a brand new type of interactable (meaning that you created a new json file for this interactable), then there we must make some additions in other places within the code.
+Navigate to the last section of this README file for details on steps to complete this!

 > template .json file: